docpad-archive/documentation/01-start/03-overview.html.md

 Layouts should include child content, which is done using the `content` [template data](/docpad/template-data#standard-template-data) variable.
 For instance, the code to use the content variable with the [Eco](https://github.com/sstephenson/eco/) templating engine via the [Eco DocPad plugin](/plugin/eco) would be `<%- @content %>`.

-The only "required" file in this directory is the `default.html.ext`.
-Change `ext` for whatever templating engine you want.
-It isn't actually required by DocPad, however DocPad does fallback on it if a document doesn't have a layout defined.
-So it is recommended to at least have this layout defined, even if you don't use it.

 #### The `render` Directory